Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Joe Rogan Home Gym (Studio Equipment & Setup)

-Joe Rogan is one of America’s most popular podcasters and UFC commentators.
+Joe Rogan is one of the most popular podcasters and UFC commentators.
 Anyone listening to his podcasts knows his love for fitness.

 His passion for combat training and functional fitness has driven him to create one of the best home and studio gyms.
 And being a fitness trainer for over ten years who’s given people advice on building their home gyms, I couldn’t let this news pass by without informing my readers.

-So, we’re going to take a quick sneak peek into what lies in Rogan’s gym.
+I listened to his podcasts and went through his social media posts to get a sneak peek into what lies in Rogan’s gym.

 Let’s begin.